 Thankfully, we've done some of that work for you.
-Below you'll find our recommendations for the best digital cameras to buy, narrowed down from over 75 cameras that we bought and tested.
-In this article, we focus primarily on interchangeable-lens cameras.
-But if you're looking for a fixed-lens camera, you can check out the best point-and-shoot cameras instead.
-Or, if you're just starting, you might be better served by our best cameras for beginners.
-Finally, if you're looking for a camera specifically for video work, you can also check out the best cameras for filmmaking or best cameras for YouTube, for more advanced and more beginner-friendly options, respectively.
+We've bought and tested over 75 cameras, and below you'll find our recommendations for the best digital cameras to buy.
+In this article, we focus primarily on interchangeable-lens cameras, but if you're looking for a fixed-lens camera, you can check out our picks for the best point-and-shoot cameras or the best bridge cameras.
+And if you're just starting photography, you might be better served by our best cameras for beginners.
+Finally, if you're looking for a camera specifically for video work, you can also check out the best 4k video cameras we've tested.

 If you want more lens options, the Sony α6400 is also a great mid-range option with an even better autofocus system, although the Sony ergonomics and difficult-to-navigate user interface make it less intuitive to use.
-As far as mid-range options go, you can't go wrong with either, especially if you're just starting, but the better handling and colors on the Nikon make it our preferred mid-range option.
+As far as mid-range options go, you can't go wrong with either, especially if you're just getting started with photography, but the better handling and color science on the Nikon make it our preferred mid-range option.